Wormholes in Einstein-Dirac-Maxwell theory with identical spacetime asymptotics: Conclusion

 \item[(iv)] It follows from a consideration of the binding energy and of the behavior of the mass-radius curves that there can exist energetically stable configurations for all values of the coupling constant $\bar{e}$.

-\item[(v)] Unlike the systems with nontrivial spacetime topology supported by a ghost scalar field and spinor fields~\cite{Dzhunushaliev:2025fbf,Dzhunushaliev:2025qhw}, all the configurations considered in the present paper have only one throat. \end{itemize}
+\item[(v)] Unlike the systems with nontrivial spacetime topology supported by a ghost scalar field and spinor fields~\cite{Dzhunushaliev:2025fbf,Dzhunushaliev:2025qhw}, all the configurations considered in the present paper have only one throat.
+Nevertheless, since we have considered only a restricted range of values of the throat parameter $x_0$, we cannot rule out the possibility that configurations with two or more throats may exist for other values of the input parameters of the system.
+However, this issue requires special studies. \end{itemize}